David Jackmanson on Flickr

 Two rounds of $750 stimulus and $550 extra in Centrelink are on the table for many, but how do you actually receive the payments?

-In recent weeks, the Government announced two rounds of stimulus, worth a total of around $84 billion.
+In recent weeks, the Government announced three significant rounds of stimulus, worth more than $100 billion.

 The first included $750 one-time payments to more than 6.5 million Australians receiving various types of welfare.

 The second included a doubling down of that $750, along with $550 extra per fortnight for six months for those on Newstart/JobSeeker, as well as for students and other select groups.

 The third, and biggest, was the $1,500 'JobKeeper' wage subsidy for small businesses to pass onto their laid off workers.

 However, in the day after round two was announced, the MyGov website crashed, and there were lines out the door of Centrelink locations around the country - social distancing implied, of course.

 There's a lot of confusion about what's actually happening and how people are receiving the payments, so what's the deal?

 - How to receive $1,500 per fortnight

 - How to receive the extra $550 per fortnight